 Will An Undercut Suit My Face Shape?

-Oval are well suited to Undercuts.
+Oval face shapes are well suited to Undercuts.
 Being a high cut with a boxed, angular finish, there’s no risk of rounding the face and it will highlight your features just so.

 Square Face Shapes